-William Kentridge’s work has been seen in museums and galleries around the world since the 1990s, including documenta in Kassel, MoMA in New York, the Albertina in Vienna, the Louvre in Paris, Whitechapel Gallery in London and the Louisiana Museum of Modern Art near Copenhagen.
-Opera productions include Mozart’s Die Zauberflöte (La Monnaie in Brussels, the Festival d’Aix-en-Provence, La Scala, Milan), Shostakovich’s The Nose (Metropolitan Opera, New York, the Festival d’Aix-en-Provence, Opéra de Lyon) and Berg’s Lulu (Dutch National Opera, the Met and English National Opera).
-In 2017 he created a new production of Berg’s Wozzeck for the Salzburg Festival.
+Kentridge’s work has been seen in museums and galleries around the world since the 1990s, including documenta in Kassel, the Museum of Modern Art in New York, the Albertina Museum in Vienna, the Musée du Louvre in Paris, the Whitechapel Gallery in London and the Louisiana Museum of Modern Art near Copenhagen.
+Opera productions include Mozart’s Die Zauberflöte (Théâtre de la Monnaie in Brussels, Festival d’Aix-en-Provence and La Scala, Milan, amongst others), Shostakovich’s The Nose (Metropolitan Opera, New York, Festival d’Aix-en-Provence, Opéra de Lyon) and Berg’s Lulu (Dutch National Opera, Amsterdam, Metropolitan Opera, New York and English National Opera, London).

 The 5-channel video and sound installation The Refusal of Time was made for documenta (13) in Kassel, Germany, in 2012; since then it has been seen in cities around the world.
 Other recent projects include More Sweetly Play the Dance, an 8-channel video projection shown first seen in Amsterdam in April 2015, and Notes Toward a Model Opera, a three-screen projection looking at the Chinese Cultural Revolution, made for an exhibition in Beijing in 2015; both have been presented in many other cities since.
 Kentridge’s ambitious public art project for Rome, Triumphs & Laments (a 500 meter frieze of figures power-washed from pollution and bacterial growth on the walls of the Tiber River) opened in April 2016 with a performance of live music composed by Philip Miller and a procession of shadow figures.